ibm-bluemix-mobile-services/bms-samples-cordova-helloworld/README.md

 ### Downloading the sample

-Clone the samples from Github with the following command:
+Clone the samples with the following command:

 	git clone https://github.com/ibm-bluemix-mobile-services/bms-samples-cordova-helloworld